Should I be wary of buying a leasehold house?

 - The freeholder may not allow you to extend your property, carry out any major renovation works or sublet.

-Many experts argue that there is no valid reason for a developer to retain the freehold of a house.
-It is argued that leasehold houses are conceived purely for then developers financial benefit and at the expense of the leaseholder.
+It is argued that leasehold houses are conceived purely for the developer's financial benefit and at the expense of the leaseholder.

 Spiralling ground rents